Private, In-Home Tutoring in Claremont, New Hampshire

-SchoolTutoring Academy’s tutoring programs for Claremont students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Claremont, New Hampshire students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Claremont School District follows the Common Core Curriculum for the state of New Hampshire.
 The school district places an emphasis on preparing its students for becoming participating members of the community after graduation.
 To this end, a comprehensive core curriculum is followed and supported by key electives that will help students find and realize their interests and talents.